How Much Heat and Other Basic Utilities Does My Landlord Have to Provide?

 Can my town or city do anything to help me?

-If your landlord hasn't been providing heat or utilities, a Maine law passed in 2009 and updated in 2010 may also help you.
-This law allows cities and towns to provide heating fuel, furnace repairs and other basic utilities to tenants in certain situations.
+If your landlord hasn't been providing heat or utilities, a Maine law may allow cities and towns to provide heating fuel, furnace repairs and other basic utilities to tenants in certain situations.
 This does not require a city or town to help tenants, but allows them to do so.
-The state is now reimbursing towns for part of this cost, which should encourage more towns to step in and help.

 To qualify for help with heating fuel or basic utilities from the town: